basiltime/Orinco/README.md

-(This is version 2.0 of Project 5.
-I am modifying the site so it can be deployed live.)
+(This is version 2.0 of Project 5- the version that is deployed live 😍.)

 Orinco E-Commerce Site
 ===========================